AnnieBinduDas/Education-Facilities-Analysis-SQL/README.md

 ![image](https://github.com/user-attachments/assets/a9d18f24-6b5a-495f-92bb-a83316e85332)

-Insight: This insight is valuable for school boards in determining whether additional Catholic schools need to be established in underserved areas.
+Insight: The results show a concentration of Catholic schools in specific cities such as Kitchener and Thunder Bay, suggesting uneven distribution across regions and potential gaps in underserved areas.

 ### Query 2: Number of Facilities in Each City
     SELECT ad.city, COUNT(fac.facility_id) AS facility_count